LAST UPDATED: MAY 2015

 Some people find the idea of a website storing information on their computer or mobile device intrusive, particularly when this information is stored and used by a third party without them knowing.
 If you prefer, it is possible to block some or all cookies, or even to delete cookies that have already been set; but you need to be aware that you might lose some functions of that website.

-Third party cookies are set by a different organisation to the owner of the website you are visiting.
-For example, the website might use a third party analytics company who will set their own cookie to perform this service e.g. Google.
-The website you are visiting may also contain content embedded from a third party site and these sites may set their own cookies.
+Third-party cookies are set by a different organization to the owner of the website you are visiting.
+For example, the website might use a third-party analytics company that sets their own cookie to perform this service (e.g., Google).
+The website you are visiting may also contain content embedded from a third-party site, and these sites may set their own cookies.

 Session Cookies are stored only temporarily during a browsing session and are deleted from the user’s device when the browser is closed.

 Many websites use Adobe Flash Player to deliver video and game content to their users.
-Adobe utilise their own cookies, which are not manageable through your browser settings but are used by the Flash Player for similar purposes, such as storing preferences or tracking users.
+Adobe uses its own cookies, which are not manageable through your browser settings but are used by the Flash Player for similar purposes, such as storing preferences or tracking users.